Susan gets a knock on the door from her neighbour, Becky.

 What phrase did she use to emphasize her point?

-Did she speak to Becky?
+Did Susan speak to Becky this time?

 Where did Becky go?

-What did Susan do next?
+What did Susan decide to do in response to Becky?

-How much sugar did she buy?
+How many bags of sugar did she buy?

-How did Susan respond?
+How did Susan feel about her own actions?

 Essential Vocabulary